bgamari/ghc-wiki-import/commentary/compiler/type-type.md

-GHC's compiles a typed programming lanuage, and GHC's intermediate language is explicitly typed.
+GHC compiles a typed programming language, and GHC's intermediate language is explicitly typed.
 So the data type that GHC uses to represent types is of central importance.